Updated May 24, 2023

 Select column1 from table1 where column1 <> ALL (Table table2);

 Select column1 from table1 where column1 <> (Table table2);

 Examples to Implement MySQL ALL

-Below query will output the list of the average price of the product for each brand product
+The below query will output the list of the average price of the product for each brand product

 select avg(price) avg_price from product group by id order by avg_price;